 • Laptop Requirement: All students are required to have a laptop, as our classes are conducted on Zoom, and our distance learning program is managed through our Learning Management System (LMS).
 A reliable laptop ensures students can fully participate in live online sessions, access course materials, submit assignments, and engage with instructors and peers.
-This essential resource supports a seamless learning experience, allowing students to effectively engage in both synchronous and asynchronous components of their yoga therapy education.
+This essential resource

+1 Style of scrubs is up to the student to choose so costs vary.
+The average cost including embroidery is approximately \$50.00.

 2 Includes top and bottom scrubs with Shala logo embroidered on the shirt pursuant to Shala instructions.
 Style of scrubs is up to the student to choose, so costs vary.
 Average cost including embroidery is approximately \$50.00.
 4 All students are required to have a professional head shot of them either in their Shala scrubs or their Clinical coat with designated yoga pants and top underneath.
 The head shots are used both as part of a Business Yoga Foundation course and to promote Clinical Practicum student group classes.
 Costs can vary greatly but the average cost at JC Penney is approximately \$30.00.